 - Improved treatment of helium-core mergers (in relation to the formation of the R stars).

-Detailed binary_c and binary_grid documentation is available in the binary_c source tree in the doc directory.
+Detailed binary_c and binary_grid documentation is available online here and in the binary_c source tree in the doc directory in PDF and LyX form.
 Please see the instructions for getting binary_c and then look in binary_c/doc.

 binary_c has a C API which can be accessed through the binary_c shared library interface, e.g. with C, C++, FORTRAN or Java, or scripting languages like Perl and Python. binary_grid2 uses the API with Perl/C interface.

 The following C example uses the API to set up a stellar system containing a 10 and 5 Msun binary with a 10 day circular orbit, and evolve it for 100 Myr.

 struct libbinary_c_store_t * store = NULL;